YasmineBB/ceramics-studio-platform/README.md

 - *View other students profiles so that my experience feels more personal*
 - *Comment and like on student posts.*

-## Planning and Development

-I started the initial planning of the site using Notion, where I wrote down my ideas, user stories and direction for the site including features, which I would then edit down based on viability and to keep on track with an MVP.
-I found it useful I then created issues, including my user stories which I assigned to the dedicated projects board for the project.

-I did find it quite challenging at times but also found it helpful in keeping me focused on the tasks and on track with the overall project.

 #### Strategy

-As a ceramics studio, the importance of maximising the students learning and development is key.
+As a ceramics studio, the importance of maximising the students' learning and development is key.
 As with all skills, the learning process should be engaging and informative to keep the students involved and ensure they are getting the most out of the process.

-Being part of a likeminded community and making the experience social can help to encourage the students to reach their full potential by being involved with the studio.
+Being part of a like-minded community and making the experience social can help to encourage the students to reach their full potential by being involved with the studio.

 Social Ceramics aims to build this community by: